SHOP

 A yellow speed camera overlooking a silver Ford KA

-Can I appeal points on my license?
+Can I appeal points on my licence?

-You might choose to do this if you weren’t the driver of the vehicle in question, didn’t receive the initial notice in time, or believe there might be another issue like a faulty speed camera.
+You might choose to do this if you weren’t the driver of the vehicle in question, didn’t receive the initial notice in time, or believe there might be another issue, like a faulty speed camera.

 Appealing a driving offence typically means you’ll go to court, and this can mean more consequences than the original penalty.